 Alignment: The scale, form, and task of an assignment should fit with course goals.
 While traditional essays and research papers can accomplish many things, they’re not the only way to foster or measure students’ understanding of course ideas or methods.
 Sometimes, informal assignments or alternative projects fit better (and they can be easier to incorporate into your course and your workload).

 Context: All writing happens in context, and good assignments specify the context.
 That might mean saying a few words about how the assignment fits in the unfolding of a course, but it could also mean inviting students to imagine writing for an audience other than the professor or in a professional or civic situation.

 This Assignment Design MadLib template will help you think about how an assignment can help students learn the key content of your course.
 Want more help?
-Check out these examples, one for an informal reading response and another for a multimedia project.
+Check out these examples, one for an informal reading response (new window) and another for a multimedia project (new window).

 What, Why, and How: Guiding Questions for Assignment Design

 - What are you asking students to do?

 - In what context are they writing — for whom, with what expectations or needs, with what situational constraints or challenges?

 - How should students develop these projects?
 For example, what kinds of research should they do?
 Do you want them to use specific analytical approaches or particular course materials or concepts?

 - Practical details – form, length, documentation, style, due dates

 WHY are students doing the project?: